We all have something that makes us different. And THANK GOD for that! Imagine how the world would look like if everyone were the same.

 I had been used to people judging me and talking behind my back since a very early age.

 My mother once told me, the only reason she got my brother, sister and I was to give her something to hurt my dad with, and she never loved me.
 That’s maybe the most hurtful thing I ever had heard, but it didn’t surprise me at all.

 I’m not a social person.
-I hate crowded places and so sensitive to sounds, that I can hear what every person, in the same room as I, are talking about.
-I get social hangover.
+I hate crowded places and so sensitive to sounds that I can hear what every person, in the same room as I, are talking about.
+I get a social hangover.
 Yes, I’m an introvert and highly sensitive.

 My flaws make me beautiful

 Do I want to change something?
-Yes, of cause, I would like to get rid of the negative things of having a personality disorder.
+Yes, of course, I would like to get rid of the negative things about having a personality disorder.
 It is annoying, I don’t know whether I have a good day or a really bad day tomorrow.
-I would like to change that I have an almost nonexistent stress tolerance.
+I want to change that I have an almost nonexistent stress tolerance.
 Among other things…